ETDs: Submission Help

 Copy and paste your abstract from a standard word processing program into the abstract field in Web form.
 Do not rekey your abstract as this often introduces typos.

 Special characters such as é and this section sign, §, often will not copy correctly if you cut and paste them into the form.
-Instead of these special characters, use the equivalent HTML entity, some of which are listed below.
+Instead of these characters, use 6.
+Special Characters, some of which are listed below.

 5. Entering Keywords